MatheusFinatto/React-Movies-Library/README.md

   <li>Once the server has started, the terminal will display the link where the app is being hosted.
 For example, the link might be <code>localhost:5127/movies-library</code>.</li>
 </ol>
 <p>By following these simple steps, you'll be able to run the app locally on your machine.</p>
 Alternatively, you can view the final result at https://matheusfinatto.github.io/movies-library/.
 However, please note that due to issues with React Router and GitHub Pages, the search feature will not work correctly on the GitHub Pages version of the app.
-To ensure full functionality, I recommend running the app on localhost."
+To ensure full functionality, I recommend running the app on localhost.
 <p>Thank you for using Matheus Finatto's Movies Library!
 We hope you enjoy using our app as much as we enjoyed creating it.</p>